-“Here’s the plan.
+“Here’s the annual plan.
 Do this”

 Essentially, that’s how traditional software development works.

-Top-down plans are unrealistic because they don’t consider the inputs of those people who will actually do hands-on work on the project.
+However, top-down plans are unrealistic because they don’t consider the inputs of those people who will actually do hands-on work on the project.

 Every project begins with a vision of what the output is supposed to look like.
 This vision is based on certain assumptions about what would be most useful to the customer.